nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    > This app will not work with earlier versions of Java 8.

 1. Download the latest `TaskBoss.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your Address Book.
+2. Copy the file to the folder you want to use as the home folder for TaskBoss.
 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.